ProjectEvergreen/greenwood/www/pages/docs/data.md

   outputPath, // (string) the relative path to write to when generating static HTML

+  relativeWorkspacePagePath, // the file path relative to the user's workspace directory

   path, // (string) path to the file

   route,  // (string) A URL, typically derived from the filesystem path, e.g. /blog/2019/first-post/